-Crime occurring off campus involving students or chartered NMSU organizations is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana County Sheriff's Department, or other local, state, or federal law enforcement agencies having jurisdiction.
+Crime occurring off campus involving students or chartered NMSU organizations is reported to and handled by a variety of agencies, including the Las Cruces Police Department, the Doña Ana

+County Sheriff's Department, or other local, state, or federal law enforcement agencies having jurisdiction.
 While the NMSU Police Department assists other agencies when asked pursuant to mutual aid agreements, the reporting and tracking of crime is done by the agency of primary jurisdiction.
-The university does not routinely monitor nor track incidents that are on private property nor public property not owned by NMSU.
+The university does not routinely monitor nor track incidents that are on private property nor public property not part of the university's Clery geography.
 Anyone wanting specific information on off-campus crime should contact the appropriate agency(s).
-See the Phone Number Reference Guide on the last page of this report for contact information.
+See the Phone Number Reference Guide in Section 5 of this report for contact information.